CodingGagan/markdown_test/install-and-configure/advanced-configuration/windows-node-support.md

                 - linux
     ```

-See the list of all deployments and DaemonSets in this [*values-windows-node-affinity.yaml*](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/values-windows-node-affinity.yaml) file:
+See the list of all deployments and DaemonSets in this [*values-windows-node-affinity.yaml*](https://github.com/nOps/cost-analyzer-helm-chart/blob/develop/cost-analyzer/values-windows-node-affinity.yaml) file:

 ```
-kubecostMetrics:
+nOpsMetrics:
   exporter:
     nodeSelector:
       kubernetes.io/os: linux